sproaty/whyteboard/README.txt

 *** Package-based Linux distributions

-Whyteboard comes available in a number of packages, such a .deb and .rpm There are also OpenSuse and Gentoo builds available on the web, though they may not be up to date.
+Whyteboard comes available in .deb and .rpm package formats.
+There are also OpenSuse and Gentoo builds available on the web, though they may not be up to date (and are not maintained by the program developer).

-*** From source (Mac/Windows/Linux)
+*** From source (Windows/Linux/Mac)

 Whyteboard has a few requirements to be run from source:

 * Python - http://www.python.org/download
-  Version: 2.6 or 2.7  (2.7 is recommended)
+  Version 2.6 or 2.7  (2.7 is recommended)
-  Whyteboard will not work with Python 3, as wxPython is unavilable for it
+  Whyteboard will not work with Python 3, 2.4 or 2.5 (wxPython is unavilable)

 * wxPython 2.8 - http://www.wxpython.org/download.php#stable